Instagram: Heidi Shoham

 How can a manuscript’s first five pages make you sit up and take notice?

 I like to get a good feel of the author's voice and what the book is going to be about in those first five pages.
-I don’t want pages of backstory or heavy explanations.
-I want to be hooked by an authentic voice and the feeling that something big and exciting is just getting started, and I get to go along for the ride.
+I want to be hooked by an authentic voice and the feeling that something big has just started and I get to be a part of it.

 What can writers expect from working with you during #RevPit, including communication?

 Every author/editor relationship is a little different, but I always try for open communication and good collaboration.
 In a word: teamwork.
-I am straightforward and will let an author know where something’s missing or not working.
-Of course, I'll also tell them when something is awesome and if there should be more of it or more focus on it.
+I am straightforward and will let an author know where something’s missing or not working, and of course, I'll tell them when something is awesome and there should be more of it or more focus on it.
 I’m pretty good at brainstorming and also offering craft advice when I see there’s a noticeable issue that needs some attention.

 What do you expect from writers during the #RevPit revision process, including communication?

 Like I said, I aim for good collaboration and teamwork.
 I'm interested in working with authors who are serious about improving their stories and their storytelling abilities.
 I want authors to see me as part of their team.
 I want my advice and experience to be a tool in their toolbox, something that can hopefully help them get the very best version of their story ready.

 What hobbies do you have outside of writing and editing?

 I have three wildling kids, and my house is pretty much in a constant state of chaos, so time for hobbies is scarce.
 I do read a lot and listen to audiobooks while out for walks with my monster dog, and the TV is always on in my house, and— Wow, I sound super exciting LOL